CZEMacLeod/C3D.Extensions.Aspire.IISExpress/README.md

 ## Known Issues
 - The `$(SolutionDir)\.vs\$(SolutionName)\config\applicationhost.config` file is not checked in as part of the source so you will probably have to manually select each web application and run it once manually to setup the appropriate information.
-- There is no easy way to automatically start up the IIS Express based website (it might be possible to do via a healthcheck poll or similar but that is out of scope at this time.)
+- There is no 'easy' way to automatically start up the IIS Express based website (it might be possible to do via a healthcheck poll or similar but that is out of scope at this time.)

+## Extension Points
+The `C3D.Extensions.Aspire.VisualStudioDebug` package has eventing enabled that fires `BeforeDebugEvent` and `AfterDebugEvent`.
+This could be listened for, and used to make an http call to any IIS Express based application to start them up after the debugger has attached.